deviantdear/Design_Principles/README.md

   -used printer interface functionalties as an example

 Dependency Inversion
- -created a geneology search that uses value tuples to determine a persons familial relationsip
+ -created a geneology search that uses value tuples to determine a persons familial relationship